Hockey Rules and Regulations

 - Only the team representative or designate has the ability to speak to a referee regarding on ice incidents.
 This must be conveyed to the referee prior to the game who the team rep/designate represents.

 Any player incurring three (3) or more penalties in one game shall receive an automatic game ejection.
 A double minor or six (6) minute penalty is considered to be two (2) penalties.

 Teams receiving a minor penalty will not be allowed to change at a stoppage of play.
 Teams wasting time to kill a running time penalty will receive an additional delay of game penalty.

 Spearing/Butt Ending/Kicking/Intent to injure etc., will result in a major suspension.
-There is a minimum 3 day suspension for all major penalties, and this may be extended to a full Ejection from the league.
+There is a minimum 3 day suspension for all major penalties, and this may be extended to a full ejection from the league.
 Anyone being called as a definite instigator may receive a larger suspension after a convenor's special meeting.
-Third man is a minimum 3 game suspension. verbal abuse of officials, ON or OFF ice, will not be tolerated.
-Suspensions will be given for this infection as the convenor's deem fit.
+Third man is a minimum 3 game suspension.
+Verbal abuse of officials, ON or OFF the ice will not be tolerated.
+Suspensions will be given for this infraction as the convenor's deem fit.

 Any Player that has been ejected from a game must immediately return to his change room and is not permitted in the vicinity of the playing surface (players bench, spectating areas included).
 Any suspension must commence being served in the teams next scheduled game(s), and the player should be listed as suspended on all game sheets until the suspension has expired.